EDITION 1 - SINGAPORE - 19 May 2023 - 18 May 2024

 Northern Hemisphere Arctic Regions

 The beautiful Arctic fox may look delicate but it is incredibly hardy.
-It lives in one of the most inhospitable climates in the world- the Arctic- which spends its winter below freezing and its short summer just above.
-The fox has developed a thick white coat to perfectly suit its surroundings.
-Not only is it wonderfully warm with a lovely fluffy tail perfect for a blanket but it blends in perfectly with the snowy surroundings making it an excellent hunter.
-In the summer it sheds its thick coat for a brown/grey one that is perfect for blending in with the ice-free summer.
+They live in one of the most inhospitable climates in the world - the Arctic - which spends its winter below freezing and its short summer just above.
+The fox has developed a dense white coat to perfectly blend in with its snowy surroundings - ideal for hunting.
+In summer, it sheds its thick coat for a brown/grey one that is perfect for the slightly warmer temperature.
 Arctic Foxes are the only canid that has fur on the pads of their feet.

-Even though they are exceptional hunters, sometimes the long winter months can be short on food, particularly their favourite cuisine of lemmings.
-To solve this problem, the crafty hunters follow larger predators like polar bears and wolves to scavenge whatever they manage to find.
+Even though they are exceptional hunters, sometimes the long winter months can be scarce with food, particularly their favourite cuisine, lemmings.
+To solve this problem, the crafty hunters follow larger predators like polar bears or wolves and scavenge whatever they manage to find.
 To help them with their hunting endeavours, the Arctic Fox has developed a spectacular sense of hearing and smell.
-They can easily hear lemmings burrowing under 4-5 inches of snow and can smell a leftover carcass 10-40km away.
-Once they have found their prey under the snow they leap into the air, giving them a fantastic vantage to pierce through the snow, catching their prey unaware.
+They can easily hear lemmings burrowing under 4-5 inches of snow and can smell a leftover carcass around 10-40km away.
+Once they find their prey under the snow they leap into the air, giving them a fantastic vantage to pierce through the snow, catching their prey unaware.

-Arctic foxes live in very large dens, a system of tunnels that can cover 1000m2 and has many entrances.
-If their main food source, the lemming, is abundant, the foxes can have litters as big as 25 kits, the largest of any dog, but are usually between 6-19.
+Arctic foxes live in very large dens, a huge system of tunnels that can cover 1000m2 and has many entrances.
+They can have litters as big as 25 kits, the largest of any dog, but most often they have between 6-19.
 Arctic foxes are monogamous so both parents look after their young.
 The mother will feed the kits with her milk while the father will head out to hunt.
-The kits are completely dependent on their parents from summer to autumn, leaving the den for the first time when they are 14-15 weeks old and becoming sexually mature once they are a year old.
+The kits are completely dependent on their parents from summer to autumn, leaving the den for the first time when they are 14-15 weeks old and becoming sexually mature once they reach a year old.

 HOW TO HELP